beliciataylor/academic-kickstart/content/project/repository-self-study/index.md

 ---
 title: Self-Study
-summary: Code and materials used to self-teach programming languages
+summary: GitHub repository including code and materials to self-teach programming such as natural language processing and PostgreSQL
 tags:
 - Repository
 date: "2019-07-12"